ZhangAoCanada/FMCW_Radar_slam/README.md

 - 1. Find a way to optimize the R | t matrices.

 - 2. Find a better way for matching points filtering.

+- 3. Consider multiple frames instead of only 2 frames each time (Key Frame?).